Plant DetailShow Menu

 Fruit Description:

 Flowers give rise to capsules that are coarsely wrinkled and have 3 lobes.
-The seeds are green ripening brown or grey, produced in globular clusters 1/2 inch in diameter of three seeds compressed together.
+The capsules measure up to 1/2 inch in diameter.
+The seeds are green then ripening to brown or grey and produced in globular clusters of three seeds compressed together.
+The seeds are 4 to 6 mm in diameter.

 • Flowers: